wyfo/scylla2/README.md

 - Better [performances](#performance), CPU utilisation and memory consumption
 - Builtin support of multiple native CQL protocol versions, can be used with Cassandra 4.0 (which uses protocol v5)
 - Zero-copy deserialization
-- Zero/one allocation per request in normal case (especially thanks to https://github.com/wyfo/swap-buffer-queue)
+- At most one allocation per request – one per read/zero per write – in normal case (especially thanks to https://github.com/wyfo/swap-buffer-queue)
 - Node distance support (so datacenter-aware and whitelist/blacklist possibility)
 - Query plan caching (taking distance in account)
 - Optimized execution path to improve memory locality